Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Feature based data and interpretability

 A tangle gives a consistent orientation to a set of bipartitions.
-If each of the bipartitions is interpretable we can aggregate these interpretations by combining them with an ``and''.
-In a tangle there will likely be redundant bipartitions in the sense that two bipartitions point towards the same direction along the same axis but one is more restrictive.
-For the explanation we only consider the most restrictive bipartitions along the axes.
+If every cut is interpretable, we can combine these interpretations with an ``and''.
+In a tangle, there will likely be redundant bipartitions in the sense that two bipartitions point towards the same direction along the same axis, but one is more restrictive.
+For the explanation, we only consider the most restrictive bipartitions along the axes.
 We then end up with an interpretation that gives us an interval on each of the dimensions: dimension $d_1$ between $x_1$ and $y_1$ \textbf{and} dimension $d_2$ between $x_2$ and $y_2$ and so on.
 This interpretation represents the core of our tangle and points to the center of the respective cluster.
-Based on this we can give an explanation of the cluster; there is a cohesive structure with these properties.
+Based on this, we can explain the cluster; there is a cohesive structure with these properties.
 Note that it does not follow that points outside of this `core' do not belong to the same structure.
-This fact arises from the soft definition of tangles, comparable to the soft definition a tangle gives before post-processing it to a hard clustering.
-Based on the tangle search tree we can develop different approaches to interpret the resulting tangles depending on what we aim to characterize.
-Using our hard clustering algorithm we can for example define the boundary cuts of each of the clusters or find the intervals of indistinct points, that is points that belong to two (or more) clusters with comparable probabilities, as well as the characterizing cuts that distinguish between two clusters.
+This fact arises from the soft definition of tangles.
+Based on the tangle search tree, we can develop different approaches to interpret the resulting tangles depending on what we aim to characterize.
+Using the hard clustering algorithm, we can define the boundary cuts of each of the clusters or find the intervals of indistinct points, that is, points that belong to two (or more) clusters with comparable probabilities, as well as the characterizing cuts that distinguish between two clusters.
 Figure~\ref{fig:interpret:core} visualizes an interpretation of the core in the 2-dimensional setting.
-For data that is embedded in two dimensions a heat-map of our soft clustering already gives a visual interpretation of the tangles.
-Figure~\ref{fig:interpret:soft_output} shows an example for the used mixture of Gaussian's.
+For data embedded in two dimensions, a heat-map of our soft clustering already gives a visual interpretation of the tangles.
+Figure~\ref{fig:interpret:soft_output} shows an example for the used mixture of Gaussians.